ydb-platform/benchhelpers/README.md

 That is, in order to load machines with databases, one YCSB shooting machine is often not enough.

 ### Decision:
-With the help of our scripts, you can greatly facilitate the launch and collection of YCSB benchmark results.
+With the help of our scripts, you can greatly facilitate the launch on multiple machines and collection of YCSB benchmark results.

 ## Requirements
 + Installed `Java13+` on machines where YCSB will be run.